lhao03/lhao03.github.io/content/school/frst302.md

 year = 3
 +++

+*Difficulty Rating:* 5/10

-# Ch 9: Evolutionary Genetics
+# Ch 9: Evolutionary genetics

 Not until Devonian Period or Carboniferous Period → gymnosperms evolve and first forest trees were present on earth